 The purpose of making the comparison between the Mandelbrot Set and the Implicit Cosmology is to give you a sense of how objects of reality might be related.
 From the earth-centric view we have learned since birth, we are conditioned to think that the rest of reality is “up there,” just as is the rest of the physical universe.
 In the Implicit Cosmology, everything is here and now … and conceptual.

 You are probably accustomed to thinking of yourself as a person peering at the world through your body’s eyes from somewhere inside your head.
-However, if it is true that mid is separate from brain, then are you your body or are you your mind?
+However, if it is true that mind is separate from brain, then are you your body or are you your mind?
 As it is explained in the essay on personality, you are seen as an etheric personality and your body is an avatar allowing you to experience the physical.
-This is shown in the “Life Field Complex”diagram.
+This is shown in the “Life Field Complex” Diagram.